-Even when a lead needs your solution, they may not be ready to purchase today.
+Even when a lead needs your solution, they may not be ready to purchase it today.
 But they may be ready to complete a purchase someday.
-That’s why segmenting your leads and knowing where they are in the sales funnel are vital to making sure you’re pursuing them at the right time.
+That’s why segmenting your leads and knowing where they are in the sales funnel are vital to ensuring you’re pursuing them at the right time.
 This will allow you to send your leads to the right sales or marketing team so they can nurture them based on their biggest pain point.

 To find out whether they’re ready to purchase, you need to answer these questions:

 - Where are your prospects in their buying journey?

 - What’s their time frame for completing their purchase?

 - What could prevent them from purchasing right now?